Aiki principles, Aiki in action (part 1)

 without trying to control him"

 With this explanation, O-Sensei gives us several important clues to a better understanding of his Aiki and his Aikido.
-He also distances the functioning of Aikido from the functioning of Daito-Ryu with Daito-Ryu clearly declaring itself to be “go no sen” or self-defense.
+He also distances the functioning of Aikido from the functioning of Daito-Ryu with Daito-Ryu declaring it's Aiki to be “go no sen” or self-defense.

-As a side mark I have to remark that some of the statements here made about Daito-Ryu are contrasting with some of the statements seen in earlier chapters, also see "What is Aiki? (part 2)".
-As I could only speculate about the what and why, I just let it stand as the respected masters reportedly have said and told.
+As a side mark I'd like to remark that some of the quotes used about Aikido and about Daito-Ryu might be contradictory to other quotes.
+As I can only speculate about the what and why, I just let those quotes stand as the respected masters reportedly have said and told.

 "In Aiki, if we lead our partners